-• Free market economy: Where markets decide and allocate resources through the price mechanism based on forces of market demand and supply.
+- Free market economy: Where markets decide and allocate resources through the price mechanism based on forces of market demand and supply.
 An increase in demand for a good or service raises its price and encourages businesses to use more resources in the production of that good or service.
 The quantity of products consumed by people depends on their income and income itself depends on the market value of an individual's work.
-In a free market economy, there is a limited role for the government, indeed in a purely free market system, the government limits itself to protecting property rights of people and businesses using the legal system and protecting the value of money or the value of a currency.

-The role of the government will be covered throughout the syllabus.
+In a free market economy, there is a limited role for the government, indeed in a purely free market system, the government limits itself to protecting property rights of people and businesses using the legal system and protecting the value of money or the value of a currency. - Planned or command economy: In a planned or command system usually associated with a socialist or communist system, scarce resources are owned by the government.
+The state allocates resources, sets production targets and growth rates and distributes (or rations) the goods and services to people according to its own view of people's wants and needs.
+Market prices play little or no part in informing resource allocation decisions. - Mixed economy: In a mixed economy, some resources are owned by the public sector (government) while others are owned by the private sector (firms and households).
+The public sector typically supplies public and merit goods and intervenes in markets to correct perceived market failure.
+Nearly all economies in the world are mixed although that mix changes over time (e.g., over time, some industries are privatised, i.e., sold to the private sector, or nationalised, i.e., taken back into state ownership) and differs in extent of state vs. market control (e.g., the Chinese economy is generally more state-controlled than the US economy).